coltorapps/builder/docs/src/app/docs/guides/form-builder/page.md

     <div>
       {/*
       | We use the `BuilderEntities` component to render the entities
-      | tree of the schema within the context of our builder store.
+      | tree of the schema of our builder store.
       | We pass the entity components for each defined entity type
       | in our form builder (currently, it's only the text field).
       */}